irislib/faq/README.md

 ## Getting started

 ### Alby support
 Iris web client works with the [Alby](https://www.getalby.com) extension.
+According to Alby, also with multiple keys.

 ### Avatar
 Gif avatars work on Iris.